 In this DIY Photography Hacks guide we’ll run through the most common problems you might encounter with your inkjet printer, and a host of possible solutions.
 Work your way through these and you’ll have a good grounding in printer maintenance.

-There are stacks of models out there, so online troubleshooting for your specific printer is a good idea before you attempt
+There are stacks of models out there, so online troubleshooting for your specific printer is a good idea before you attempt any major works!

 Common photo printer problems and DIY solutions